 Emmanouela Terlektsi, PhD. is a lecturer in Deaf Education at the School of Education, University of Birmingham.
 After training as a teacher of the deaf, she obtained her PhD from the University of Birmingham.
 She had held a number of postdoctoral appointments at the University of Oxford, Oxford Brookes University and the University of Southampton.
 Since 2016, when she was appointed as a lecturer at the University of Birmingham, she has been the co-ordinator of the largest course in the UK for providing training for teachers who wish to gain the mandatory qualification to teach deaf children.
 She has been involved in a number of externally funded research projects with colleagues at various Universities in the UK.
 She is particularly interested in literacy development and social emotional development of deaf children and adolescents and how this can be enhanced by early identification and hearing aid technology.

-Jenna Voss, PhD, CED, LSLS Cert AVEd, is an Assistant Professor and Director of Deaf Education in the Communication Disorders & Deaf Education program at Fontbonne University.
+Jenna Voss, PhD, CED, LSLS Cert AVEd, is an Associate Professor and Director of Graduate Deaf Education in the Communication Disorders & Deaf Education program at Fontbonne University.
 She received her undergraduate degree in Deaf Education, and her master’s degree in Early Intervention in Deaf Education from Fontbonne University.
 As a National Leadership Consortium in Sensory Disabilities (NLCSD) fellow, she completed her PhD in Speech and Hearing Sciences in the Program in Audiology and Communication Sciences at Washington University in St. Louis.
 Her background, as a teacher of the deaf and early intervention provider, has sparked diverse interests in topics including the health disparity among children and families living in poverty, primary prevention of abuse and neglect for children with disabilities, provider use of strategies and techniques implemented in family-centered practice, and the application of research in cognitive psychology to the field of deaf education to improve the efficiency of learning and instruction of pre-service educators.
 Voss is co-author of two texts: Small Talk: Bringing Listening and Spoken Language to Your Young Child With Hearing Loss & Case Studies in Deaf Education: Inquiry, Application and Resources.